-Pro eliminary Recommendations Proposed for Additional Study Estimated Financial Opportunity 1.
+Pr eliminary Recommendations Proposed for Additional Study Estimated Financial Opportunity 1.
 Reduce instructional costs by defining a process to realign instructional resources with student demand and reduce reliance on adjuncts \$1M-\$1.5M 2.
-Reduce academic administrative overhead by engaging deans and faculty in a process to merge some of the smallest colleges to achieve economies of scale.
-Top options to investigate: The College of Social Work and the College of Education The School of Medicine-Columbia and the School of Medicine-Greenville \$1.2M-\$2.6M 3.
+Reduce academic administrative overhead by engaging deans and faculty in a process to merge some of the smallest colleges to achieve economies of scale. \$1.2M-\$2.6M 3.
 Grow tuition revenue by expanding capacity in high demand undergraduate programs that are currently turning away highly qualified students, esp. the Darla Moore School of Business \$500k-\$2.5M 4.
 Grow tuition revenue by improving marketing and program attractiveness for existing master's and professional programs with high employer-demand \$1M-\$5M 5.
 Engage deans, chairs, and directors in a project to reallocate resources to higher-performing doctoral programs Improved Outcomes, But No Cost Savings 6.
 Reduce reliance on residential undergraduate tuition by building the infrastructure to support growth in online education.
 This recommendation is already underway under the direction of the System Online Advisory Committee. \$40M-\$50M in gross revenues